 I returned to Newcastle in 2007 to start a PhD.
 My doctoral researwch involved developing some new metrics as part of an investigation into whether early project data can be used to predict later change-proneness.

-After obtaining her PhD she has worked at Newcastle as a Teaching Fellow as well as researching prediction models in software engineering and contributing towards the DESTECS project.
-Currently Claire contributes towards the COMPASS project, a research consortium investigating the use of model-based techniques for developing and maintaining systems-of-systems.
+After obtaining myPhD I've worked at Newcastle as a Teaching Fellow as well as researching prediction models in software engineering and contributing towards the DESTECS project and the COMPASS project, a research consortium investigating the use of model-based techniques for developing and maintaining systems-of-systems.

-Previously Clare worked on the DESTECS project, which developed tools and techniques to support the development of fault-tolerant embedded systems.
+I also contributed towards the DESTECS project, which developed tools and techniques to support the development of fault-tolerant embedded systems.
 DESTECS tools focussed on bridging the gap between different disciplines (e.g., software developers, and mechanical or control engineers) involved in fault tolerant embedded systems.